jitthunk/Trees/README.md

 Method Names are Self explanatory
 Mostly using BSTs

-Let me know if there are mistakes
+Let me know if there are mistakes.